ONSdigital/census-rm-load-generator/README.md

 The messages it sends are set in the list 'message_weightings', this has the types and weighting which should add up to 100.

+In order to run this you will need a good sized sample and unaddressed qids in the database.

 ## How to run (locally)
 Run: `PUBSUB_EMULATOR_HOST=localhost:8538 pipenv run python app.py`